schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \frac{\mathrm{d} q}{\mathrm{d} t} = k_a \cdot c - k_d \cdot q,
 ```

-where $k_a$ is the adsorption and $k_d$ the desorption rate constant.
+where $k_a$ is the adsorption rate constant and $k_d$ is the desorption rate constant.

-In the limit of very fast rates, this approach reduces to the equilibrium formulation (eq. {eq}`linear_equilibrium`) and the ratio of adsorption and desorption rate becomes the equilibrium constant $a$:
+In the limit of very fast adsorption and desorption rates, this dynamic approach reduces to the equilibrium formulation (eq. {eq}`linear_equilibrium`).
+In this case, the equilibrium constant $a$ is defined as the ratio of the adsorption and desorption rates:

 ```{math}
 :label: linear_kinetic_limit